How do I access my ERES articles?

 How do I request ERES for Springboard?

 To request Electronic reserve, click on the Electronic Course Reserves forms.
 There you will be prompted to provide information about your course.
-Click on the Add E-Reserves Item to provide bibliographic information about the material that you want to add to your Springboard Page.
+Click on the Add Item to add bibliographic information about the material that you want to add to your Springboard Page.

 How long will it take to process my request?